graalvm/graalvm-demos/spring-native-image/README.md

 docker run --rm --name native -d -p 8080:8080 jibber-benchmark:native.0.0.1-SNAPSHOT
 ```

-### Build A Native Image Container on Something Other than Linux
+### Build a Native Image Container on Something Other than Linux

 If you are not using linux as your OS, you will need to do the native image build within a docker container.
 To do this
 we have supplied a two-stage Docker build file.